lmcai/Sapria_genomics/intron_turover/README.md

 ## Intron turnover in Sapria using cross-species protein alignment

-To further investigate the turnover rate (gains and losses) of introns in Sapria, we leveraged the cross-species protein alignment from MAKER annotation to
+To further investigate the turnover rate (gains and losses) of introns in Sapria, we leveraged the cross-species protein alignment from MAKER annotation to compare the intron positions in Sapria to that from Manihot and Populus.

 ## dN/dS ratio calculation
 Please see [selection](../selection)